There are three kinds of criticism

 My view of critical thinking values and includes as you can observe reality check, logic and good scientific method, all the good advice of the "critical thinking" books, but without being reduced to them.
 It is much larger in scope.

 You may not need to be logical when you start thinking, but you do when you conclude.
-That is the moment to read the many books, some excellent, about “critical thinking”, .
+That is the moment to read the many books, some excellent, about “critical thinking” .
 Critique expressed must be consistent inside and fit outside into the limits of accepted reality and of accepted opinion.
 That is the stage when the proper flow of logic rules and the awareness of fallacies, formal and informal, preserves you from ridicule and defeat.
 If you cannot cope with this, better keep your mouth shut.

 *

-PS: Of course, a flaw weakens my view presented here; it is not foolproof.
 Critical thinking is dangerous anarchy in the head, not for kindergarten.
 The fool will understand that anything goes.
 The fool will confuse the birth of ideas with the growth, the verification and the communication of ideas.
 The convergent thinker will also be confused.
 He prefers disciplined ideas reflecting reality, not shots in the dark.
-Who likes chaos?
-But we need this dark space to conceive the newness which we later analyse and to prove.
-Where there is nothing born and no sign of pregnancy even the midwifery of Socrates will educate nothing.

 _____________________________________